bgrant14/ce-lesson-and-asst-006-flip-flops/README.md

 1. In this experiment, the capacitor is connected in series with a resistor to the 5V power source.
 After the capacitor receives the charge, it is disconnected from the power supply circuit and quickly moved to another circuit consisting of only the capacitor and an LED.
 The LED shines brightly for a few moments before it begins fading as the capacitor loses its charge.
 When the capacitor is finished charging, its voltage remains at 5V.
 This is because the capacitor inherits the voltage of the source it was charged from.
  2. The amount of time the current read above zero while charging was approximately 8 seconds, and while discharging it was 17 seconds.
  3. On both multimeters that I have access to, the current was not able to be read using the current settings on the dial.
-Instead, the voltage through a 10Ω resistor was measured, and converted to current using Ohm's Law.
+Instead, the voltage through a 10Ω resistor was measured and converted to current using Ohm's Law.
 While charging the highest value read was I=76.3mV/10Ω=7.6mA, and while discharging the highest value read was I=113.2mv/10Ω=11.3mA.

 ## Section 2: Logic Level Converter
 1. The logic level converter takes signals from a high voltage and converts them to a low voltage, or vice versa.
 This experiment is a proof-of-concept.